dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 System.out.println("s3 == s4 => " + (s3 == s4));

 String s5 = s3.intern();
-System.out.println("s5 == s1 => " + (s5 == s1)); // string interning
+System.out.println("s5 == s1 => " + (s5 == s1)); // string interning, returns true
 ```
 ```
 s1 == s2 => true
 s3 == s4 => false
 s5 == s1 => true
 ```
 First is obvious true, cause when we write `String s2 = “hello”`, java looks in string pool, and there is a string “hello” there, so java return this reference to object, that’s why s1==s2 always true.
 Second is also clear, here we have 2 references that point to two different objects in heap, that’s why result is always false.
-In third case we interning (get reference from string pool, not from object in heap), that’s why s5 pointing to the same object in string pool as s1 and s2.
+In third case we're interning (get reference from string pool, not from object in heap), that’s why s5 pointing to the same object in string pool as s1 and s2.
+Internally java uses hash table to store all strings and understand if such string already exists or not.
+You can rewrite this behavior by using `ConcurrentHashMap`.

 `trim` vs. `strip`
 `trim` - old method to trim a string, strip - is java11, the difference is working with unicode.